A recipe for success: Conestoga accelerates R&D time

 Because Pusateri’s produces a diverse range of soups and stews, the research team had to identify different groups to separate them, ensuring a large enough sample size for testing that could accommodate all possible variations of the recipe.

-“You don’t want to change the product so drastically, unless the industry partner is okay with it.”
-Said Tracy Butt.
+“You don’t want to change the product so drastically, unless the industry partner is okay with it,” said Butt.

 Although the focus of the project was to extend the shelf-life of Pusateri's soups and stews, the collaboration extended beyond that to include how the changes may affect the retail side of the business.